The Complete Guide to Hiking the Narrows in Zion (Gear, Permits, Tips, and more!)

 There are a few options if you weren’t able to reserve an advance permit online.
 The easiest, of course, is to hike the Narrows bottom-up, which doesn’t require a permit.

-Only half of the backpacking permits are available in advance, leaving the others available the day before on a first come, first serve, walk-in basis.
+Only half of the backpacking permits are available in advance, leaving the others available the day before on a first come, first served, walk-in basis.

-For top-down day hikes, you can apply for the Last Minute Drawing for any open reservations.
-The application opens 7 days before the hike date and remains open until 12pm MT two days before.
-The drawing is held at 1pm MT two days before the hike.
+For top-down day hikes, you can apply for the Canyoneering Daily Lottery for any open reservations.
+The application opens 2 days before the hike date at 12am (midnight) MT and closes at 3pm MT.
+They’ll email you the results at 4pm MT.

 Yellow aspen trees in the Narrows Canyon